humans-algs-society/humans-algs-society.github.io/_schedule/talk_10_milind.md

 speaker: Milind Tambe

 # Title of the event
-title: Optimizing Interventions for Social Impact: A Multi-Armed Bandit Approach to Public Health
+title: "Optimizing Interventions for Social Impact: A Multi-Armed Bandit Approach to Public Health"

 # Time of the event
 time: 0230 - 0300